Graduate School Handbook Part 7 – PGR wellbeing and sources of support and help for postgraduate researchers including personal circumstances

 - While adjustments of this kind this will not increase your overall fees, if you are a self-supporting PGR you will also need to think carefully about the financial impact on your domestic situation/living costs.

-Part 7c - Other resources and sources of help for PGRs
+Part 7d - Wellbeing, other resources and sources of help for PGRs

 - Staying healthy both physically and mentally during your research studies will help you to enhance productivity, reduce sickness and avoid unnecessary absences from your studies.
 Section 7a of this part of the handbook outlines what to do if you do become ill and cannot work on your research or need more time to meet a progress milestone submission deadline.